tonyedwardspz/tonyedwardspz/_posts/2022-12-01-why-don't-you.md

 ## Run a facebook pixel?

-I don't plan to advertise anything at my readers.
+I don't plan to advertise anything at my readers in the way that a pixel powers.
 If that ever changes, it won’t be via Facebook.

 Also, see privacy comment above.

-## Have this site broken up into partials
+## . . . have this site broken up into partials?

 The Jekyll theme this site is built upon was highly atomic.
 The includes folder was chock full of partials. . . however. . . many of them were only used once.
 Knowing that premature optimisation is the root of all evil and that I touch the theme files very infrequently, I decided to lump them together into the main template files.
 Unless the code is used more than once of course.

 Apart from the reduction in cognitive load when making tweaks every few months, it’s also reduced the build time.
 Only by a couple of seconds, but every second counts!
-Given this is a blog, the rebuild time when writing is more important that when developing, and with the reduction in `includes` across the them, the writing rebuild is now under a second.
+Given this is a blog, the rebuild time when writing is more important that when developing, and with the reduction in `includes` across the theme, the writing rebuild is now under a second 💪